KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

     ```
     > Note
     > Avoiding "+=" and "=+" and using machine-specific _append and _prepend operations is recommended as well.
-  + Place Machine-Specific Files in Machine-Specific Locations: When you have a base recipe, such as `base-files.bb`, that contains a SRC_URI statement to a file, you can use an append file to cause the build to use your own version of the file.
+  + ***在指定机器特定路径的地方设置机器特定文件***: When you have a base recipe, such as `base-files.bb`, that contains a SRC_URI statement to a file, you can use an append file to cause the build to use your own version of the file.
 For example, an append file in your layer at `meta-one/recipes-core/base-files/base-files.bbappend` could extend FILESPATH using FILESEXTRAPATHS as follows:
     ```
      FILESEXTRAPATHS_prepend := "${THISDIR}/${BPN}:"
     ```